po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/01-Day/README.md

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

-  * ☝️ How comfortable do you feel with `reading the documentation`?
+  * ☝️ How comfortable do you feel with reading the documentation?
 (Poll via Fist to Five, Slack, or Zoom)

 * Assure students that we will cover the solution to help solidify their understanding.
 If questions remain, remind them to use office hours to get extra help!

 * Use the prompts and talking points below to review the following key (🔑) points:

-    * ✔️ Read the documenation
+    * ✔️ Parameters are added to the after API endpoints starting with a question mark.

-    * ✔️ Add the parameter
+    * ✔️ The response results are filtered based on the parameters used.

-    * ✔️ console.log the data in a loop.
+    * ✔️ Read the documentation to discover which parameters are available.

 * Navigate to the [GitHub API Docs](https://docs.github.com/en/rest/reference/issues#list-repository-issues).
 Scroll down until you get to the per_page parameter.

-    * 🔑 This is the paramater for per_page, we need to add this to the end of our request URL.
+    * 🔑 This is the parameter for per_page, we need to add this to the end of our request URL.

 * Open `[script.js](./Solved/assets/js/script.js)` in your browser into the console and explain the following: